d4wae89d498/NAWP/README.md

 Now you have to create a `configs/.env` file using the `configs/.env.dist` one as sample so that the software is able to use your settings.

-Demo project database file is available as `config/nawpcore-mssql-database.sql` .
-It is currently in MSSQL format but feel free to convert it using a tool like MySQL workbench.
+Demo project database file is available as `config/nawpcore-****-database.sql`.
+Currently available in both MYSQL and MSSQL formats.
+As the database is abstracted using Atlas (PHP LIB) if you want an other database engine, your only have to translate the database creation script.

 ## Minimum requirements
 - PHP >= 7.2.0